When you buy something through one of the links on our site, we may earn an affiliate commission.

 It’s always a good idea to measure your head before buying a helmet.
 To do so, measure around the largest part of your head — about one inch above your eyebrows.

 If your head is larger than 63 cm or 25 in, your options are severely limited.
-The Grivel Salamander XL is your best and pretty much only option, but it hasn’t been available in the US for some time.
-You’ll have to do some digging to find one.
+You’ll have to do some digging to find a helmet that fits you.

 Most Comfortable: Black Diamond Vector